adamnicolaspelletier/sequencing-alignment-sanger/README.md

 However, if one wants to determine which isoform his amplified sequence corresponds to, thus more than 1 reference sequence, the script will show the alignment with all of them, letting the user choose which isoform he wants to align to.

 The script also includes a variant mode, which lets the user visualize his alignments with variant(SNV, mutations, indels) fasta sequences of the reference sequence.
-This is useful after cloning a potnetially mutated gene, or inducing directly mutagenesis.
-Variant FASTA sequences can be obtained form sitedirmutagen.py script, from the same author.
+This is useful after cloning a potentially mutated gene, or inducing directly mutagenesis.
+Variant FASTA sequences can be obtained from [sitedirmutagen.py]() script, from the same author.

 ```sh